su2code/su2code.github.io/_docs_v7/Mesh-File.md

 In this case, there are 9 nodes in the 3x3 square above.
 Immediately after the node number specification comes the list of node coordinates in cartesian space.
 Each line gives the coordinates for a single grid vertex.
 The grid points are assigned a global element index of 0 through 8 in the order they appear in the file.
 This global element index is implied by the ordering and does not need to be explicitly specified by the file, although some legacy meshes may still contain an explicit index at the end of the line that can be ignored.

 For a 2D mesh, only x and y coordinates are required, but a 3D mesh would give x, y, and z coordinates.
-Note that the global index values for the nodes and elements stored within SU2 are zero-based, as opposed to starting from 1 as Tecplot does.
-The location of each node in the list can be confirmed in space by adding 1 to the implied global index from the ordering and comparing with the figure above.
+The global index values for the nodes and elements stored within SU2 are zero-based, as opposed to starting from 1 as Tecplot does.
+The global index numbering of the nodes is implicit in the order they are given in the file.
+For example, the point (0.0,0.0), the first in the list given in the mesh file, will carry global index 0, the point (0.5,0.0) carries global index 1, and so on.
+Therefore, the location of each node in the list above can be confirmed in space by adding 1 to the implied global index from the ordering and comparing with the figure above.

 The next part of the file describes the interior element connectivity, which begins with the `NELEM=` keyword: